hasrivas1/CapstoneProject/README.md

 Logistic Regression, Random Forest Selection, SVM, and basic Neural Networks.

 I will be checking for the highest accuracy across all the data algorithms.

+INITIAL FINDINGS:
+Based on the four models built, neural networks indicated the highets accuracy and decision tree had the least accuracy.
+Both logistical regression and random forest selection had similar accuracy values to that of neural networks ranging around 80% and 90% respectively for species and sex.

+We have also created confusion matrix to further review the correlations and have a better understanding of both the target variables.